 As we age, the ends of our chromosomes -- called telomeres -- become shorter.
 This makes people more vulnerable to disease.
 You might think there's nothing you can do, but new research suggests otherwise.
 In a pilot study, lifestyle changes boosted an enzyme that increases telomere length.
 Other studies also find diet and exercise can protect telomeres.
 So healthy habits may slow aging at the cellular level.

 An 80-year study found one of the best predictors of a long life is a conscientious personality.
 Researchers measured attributes like attention to detail, think things through, and try to do what's right -- live longer.
 They do more things to protect their health and make choices that lead to stronger relationships and better careers.

 Science has given you one more reason to be grateful for your friends -- they might help you live longer.
 Australian researchers found elderly social butterflies were less likely to die over a 10-year period compared to people with the fewest friends.
 Another analysis of results from 148 studies supports the link between plentiful social connections and longevity.

 Choose Friends Wisely

 Your friends’ habits rub off on you, so look for companions with healthy lifestyles.
 Studies indicate obesity is socially “contagious" -- your chance of becoming obese increases by 57% if you have a friend who becomes obese.
 Smoking is another habit that spreads through social ties, but the good news is that quitting is also contagious.

 While it's no secret that giving up cigarettes can lengthen your days -- the amount of extra time may surprise you.
 According to a 50-year British study, quitting at age 30 could increase your lifespan by an entire decade.
 Kicking the habit at age 40, 50, or 60 boosts life expectancy by 9, 6, or 3 years, respectively.

 Embrace the Siesta

 A siesta is standard in many parts of the world, and now there's scientific evidence that napping may help you live longer.
 A recent study with 24,000 participants suggests that regular nappers are 37% less likely to die from heart disease than those who rarely steal a few winks.
-Researchers think naps might help your heart by keeping stress hormones down.
+Researchers think naps might help the heart by keeping stress hormones down.